nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 when the record carries everything a stranger needs to run it, and where it does not, the theorem names what you are trusting instead: the authors' word, or a named replicator's.

-The realest expression of science in our time is a machine doing it, and the dispute this post opened with is, underneath, an argument about what machines did and in what order, which no record anyone keeps can say.
-Everyone says they care about AI safety, and almost nobody can state the question in a form a record could answer.
-Alignment in the large is hard, and I claim nothing about it.
-But there is a small version that is a yes-or-no claim: is this machine making progress toward the goal I set?
-Every step a machine takes toward a goal is itself a claim, and a claim can be graded by what it rests on: checked by machine, cited at source, the operator's word, or reasoning.
-The grade asks what the claim rests on, not who made it.
-That rule falls on me, on the machine that assisted me, and on you, because all three of us are fallible, and "who wrote it" is not a grade.
-Track every intermediate claim and grade it, and the whole has a grade.
-The model's output is probabilistic, a roll of weighted dice; the record of its claims is deterministic, a fixed spine through it.
-Now point the same discipline at the training data instead of the working session.
-Imagine the training set itself graded, every claim in every entry, against the three conditions the rest of this post lays out, so the model was built from a record where each claim carried what it rests on rather than from text taken as given.
-In practice there would be an error ratio; the point is the picture, not a promise.
-None of this is a theory of alignment, just one question about alignment that has an answer, and the session version is how this paper was built: the claims machines made on the way to it were recorded and graded, and the paper's own claims carry those grades onto the page.

 Nobody has felt this yet, because nobody has built a record whose claims come with proofs the size of a Merkle path: priority as a